hardik-107/Project/Pixel Query/README.md

-# PixelQuery AI - Semantic Video Search Engine
+# PixelQuery  - Semantic Video Search Engine

-**PixelQuery AI** is a video search engine that allows users to search inside video content using natural language queries.
+**PixelQuery ** is a video search engine that allows users to search inside video content using natural language queries.
 Instead of relying on metadata or tags, it uses **Multimodal AI (OpenAI CLIP)** to understand the visual content of every frame.

 Simply upload a video and type *"A red car"* or *"People dancing"*, and the AI will find the exact timestamp.

-## 🚀 Features
+##  Features

 * **Natural Language Search:** Search video scenes using plain English text.
 * **AI-Powered Indexing:** Uses **OpenAI CLIP (ViT-B/32)** to generate vector embeddings for video frames.